When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 • gastroscopy in a dream.

-The procedure is performed in an endoscopy room.
+The procedure is carried out in the endoscopy room.
 The doctor uses an endoscope for examination, which is thoroughly sterilized beforehand.
-Preparation for the procedure of EGD of the stomach should be carried out directly and in the office itself.
+Preparation for the EGD procedure of the stomach should be carried out directly and in the office itself.
 The patient should relax and calm down as much as possible.
 Diagnostics usually lasts no more than 15 minutes.
 You must have a towel and napkins with you.

 Few people know how gastroscopy of the stomach is done through the mouth.
-It is required to empty the bladder in advance.
+You need to empty your bladder in advance.
 The procedure takes place in several stages:

-• the doctor inserts a sterile endoscope into the esophagus and further into the stomach;
+• the doctor inserts a sterile endoscope into the esophagus and then into the stomach;

-• if necessary, the device is sent to the duodenum;
+• if necessary, the device is directed into the duodenum;

-• the image is transferred to the screen and written to disk;
+• the image is transmitted to the screen and recorded on disk;

-• the diagnosis is established on the basis of studying the captured result.
+• The diagnosis is established based on studying the filmed result.

-The patient should study in advance how the gastroscopy of the stomach goes.
-This is necessary in order to get rid of the possible fear of the procedure.
+The patient should study in advance how gastroscopy of the stomach is performed.
+This is necessary in order to get rid of possible fear of the procedure.

-In the event that the endoscopic examination is scheduled for the afternoon, the patient is allowed a light breakfast.
-It should take at least eight hours from eating to the procedure.
+If the endoscopic examination is scheduled for the afternoon, the patient is allowed a light breakfast.
+At least eight hours must pass from eating to the procedure.
 The patient can eat yogurt and drink herbal tea.
-The liquid can be consumed in a volume of no more than 100 ml three hours before the examination.
+Liquids can be consumed in a volume of no more than 100 ml three hours before the examination.

-You should visit a medical institution for gastroscopy with the following set of things and documents:
+Visit medical institution To perform a gastroscopy, you should bring the following set of things and documents:

 • passport;